|

 aware that the success of the NBI requires their input, coupled with the

+commitment of public moneys too.
 The success of the NBI would also require another vital ingredient;

 something which investors need to be capable of taking for granted --